Sherman L. Fleek

 Sherman L. Fleek is an American military historian.
 He was born at Hill Air Force Base and raised in Layton, Utah.
-His work specializes on Mormon military history, particularly the history of the Mormon Battalion during the Mexican–American War.
-He has also written on topics related to Latter-day Saint (LDS) history that are not always military in nature.
+His work specializes on Mormon military history, particularly the history of the Mormon Battalion during the Mexican–American War, The Mormon military experience since the founding of The Church of Jesus Christ of Latter-day Saints to modern times.
+He has also written on topics related to general military history, especially on the frontier and the US Army in the West.
+He is also a scholar and published on General Douglas MacArthur and the history of the US Military Academy having served as command historian at West Point for many years.

 Career

 Fleek rose to the rank of Lieutenant Colonel in the United States Army, serving as an aviator, Special Forces officer, and historian in several command and staff positions.
 His last duty in the Army was chief historian for the National Guard Bureau in Washington D.C., before retiring in 2002.
 In 2005, during his service as a historian for a Civil War non-profit preservation foundation in the Shenandoah Valley in Virginia, the Army approached Fleek to enter federal civil service and become the official command historian for the United States Army reconstruction effort in Iraq.
 Fleek deployed to Iraq for four months in 2006, and followed that by serving as command historian of Walter Reed Army Medical Center from 2007 to 2009.
 In May 2009, he assumed the position as historian for the United States Military Academy at West Point.
+He retired from federal service in May 2023 after 43 years of combined military and civilian service.

 Fleek received a bachelor's degree in English from Brigham Young University in 1982, and a master's degree in history from the University of Colorado at Colorado Springs while serving in the Army at Fort Carson.
 He is a Latter-day Saint and served an LDS mission in the Idaho Pocatello Mission from 1977 to 1979, after completing four years in Germany as an enlisted soldier with the Army from 1973 to 1977.